lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 ~~~~
 {: #KEM title='Generic Message Flow when Alice has a KEM key pair' artwork-align="left"}

-1. Bob needs to possess the authentic public KEM key pk of Alice, e.g., contained in a KEM certificate received before where Bob could perform successful path validation.
+1. Bob needs to possess the authentic public KEM key pk of Alice, for instance contained in a KEM certificate that was received and successfully validated by Bob beforehand.¶

    Bob generates a shared secret ss and the associated ciphertext ct using the KEM Encapsulate function with Alice's public KEM key pk.
+Bob MUST NOT reuse the ss and ct for other PKI management operations.
+From this data, Bob produces a KemCiphertextInfo structure including the KEM algorithm identifier and the ciphertext ct and sends it to Alice in an InfoTypeAndValue structure defined above.¶

    ~~~~ asn.1
      Encapsulate(pk) -> (ct, ss)